vicinspectorate.vic.gov.au

 If your PID is made to a person or entity that can't receive your PID, in most cases it will not qualify to receive the protections under the PID Act.

-• a Council or a member of Council staff
+- a Council or a member, officer or employee of a Council

 We cannot receive PIDs about: